Robust stability of event-triggered nonlinear moving horizon estimation: REFERENCES

 His research interests include nonlinear control and estimation, model predictive control, and data- and learning-based control, with application in different fields including biomedical engineering and robotics.
-He has received various awards for his work, including the 2015 European Systems \& Control PhD Thesis Award, the inaugural Brockett-Willems Outstanding Paper Award for the best paper published in Systems \& Control Letters in the period 2014-2018, an ERC starting grant in 2020, the IEEE CSS George S. Axelby Outstanding Paper Award 2022, and the Journal of Process Control Paper Award 2023.
+He has received various distinctions for his work, including the European Systems \& Control PhD Thesis Award, an ERC Starting Grant from the European Research Council, the IEEE CSS George S. Axelby Outstanding Paper Award, the Brockett-Willems Outstanding Paper Award, and the Journal of Process Control Paper Award.
 He serves/d as an associate editor for Automatica and as an editor of the International Journal of Robust and Nonlinear Control. \end{IEEEbiography}